-Bitcoin (BTC) is a form of digital currency (also called a cryptocurrency) that can be traded between two people anywhere in the world, including for chips with online Bitcoin poker sites.
+Bitcoin (BTC) is a form of digital currency (also called a cryptocurrency) that can be traded between two people anywhere in the world, including for chips at online Bitcoin poker sites.

-Our top rated Bitcoin site for October 2018 is BetOnline.
+Our top rated Bitcoin poker site for January 2023 is 888 Poker .

 Developed in 2008, Bitcoin is a digital currency that can be traded between two parties located anywhere in the world.
 It is continually growing as a currency, and it's an increasingly common experience to find yourself on a site accepting Bitcoin.
 Internet poker using Bitcoin is also on the rise, and it has found its way to a small number of online poker rooms.
 While playing online poker with Bitcoin is still unavailable at most sites due to its newness, depositors of the currency favor it for its efficient, secure and low-cost features.

 Bitcoins can be acquired in a variety of ways, the most common being buying them from specific sites, receiving them as a form of payment, or through a process called 'mining'.

 A Bitcoin miner is a free application that users install on their computers to generate, or 'mine', Bitcoins.
 The connected network of all these miners adjusts the amount of BTC created so they are generated at a frequency that is predictable and doesn't flood the market.
 Once 'mined', an electronic signature is added and the currency is now permanently in the network for distribution and exchange.